-I’m personally really looking forward to figuring all this out, since I’ve always had weird cycles – we don’t need to go into too many details, but my friend’s jaws drop when I tell them the variance in my number of days, just for starters…
+I’m personally really looking forward to figuring all this out, since I’ve always had weird cycles – we don’t need to go into too many details (you can read more about my journey with super heavy periods and continuous, yellow, sticky cervical mucus later), but my friend’s jaws drop when I tell them the variance in my number of days, just for starters…

 This topic may not be “kitchen” related, but life is one big messy bowl of “us” and it’s hard to disconnect the way we feel with the energy we have left for cooking from scratch, etc. We have to be good stewards of our total health – and I have a feeling some of Lori’s tips will help us choose the best time of the month to prep bulk freezer food vs. use our freezer meals!
 Let’s get in tune with our rhythms, ladies!
 Here’s Lori…

 My mom always knew before I did when I was about to get my period.

 Apparently, I had extreme mood swings accompanied by hating everyone in the world, and I guess during my teenage years my mom was the proverbial whipping boy of my hormones.

 Like most women, I thought PMS was just part of Eve’s Curse, the burden we as women were meant to bear throughout our reproductive years.
 I didn’t learn until I became board certified in holistic nutrition that this supposed inevitable burden simply wasn’t true.

 PMS and other women’s reproductive related issues like PCOS, endometriosis, infertility, and difficult menopause are largely isolated to developed nations with standard American diets.
 Imagine my surprise when I learned for the first time, after having been teaching biology and holistic nutrition for 10 years, that the hate-filled week I had experienced since puberty at 9 years old (and that my mom, friends, and husband experienced most of all I am sure) weren’t just a part of being female.